 You can get the standalone Reolink Argus 2 camera, which will work straight out of the box, for $130 on the Reolink website.
 The two camera kit will run you for $250 and one camera plus the Solar Panel is $150.

-The Arlo Pro 2 cameras come in starter kits: the two camera kit with a base station runs for $386.42.
-And in case you already happen to have the Arlo Pro base station, you can get add-on Arlo Pro 2 cameras for $194.47 each.
+The Arlo Pro 2 cameras come in starter kits.
+And in case you already happen to have the Arlo Pro base station, you can get add-on Arlo Pro 2 cameras separately.
 You can check for more Arlo Pro 2 Kits options here.

 As you can, tell the price is probably the biggest difference between the Reolink Argus 2 vs. Arlo Pro 2.